Pertussis Vaccine – Acellular Combined with Diphtheria and Tetanus Toxoids (Adsorbed)

 If any of the following happen, tell your doctor immediately or go to Accident and Emergency department at your nearest hospital:

-- sudden severe allergic reactions (anaphylactic reaction), for which symptoms may include rash, itching or hives on the skin (urticaria, pruritus), low blood pressure (hypotension), swelling of the face, lips, tongue or other parts of the body (angioedema, oedema), shortness of breath, wheezing or trouble breathing
+- sudden severe allergic reactions (anaphylactic reaction), for which symptoms may include rash, low blood pressure (hypotension), swelling of the face, lips, tongue or other parts of the body (angioedema, oedema), shortness of breath, wheezing or trouble breathing

 - neurological disorders that may results in confusion, numbness or tingling, pain and weakness of the limbs, loss of balance, loss of reflexes, paralysis of parts or all the body (Guillain-Barre syndrome, brachial neuritis, myelitis)